Time Evolution Operators In Physics

 dA^Hdt(t)=ih((t0,t)A^H^(t0,t)(t0,t)H^A^(t0,t))

-And since the time evolution is just an exponentiation of an observable it is also an observable, and thus self adjoint, so =1, and we can insert them as an identity.
+And since the time evolution is an exponentiation of i times an observable =1.
+We can insert it as an identity operator.

 dA^Hdt(t)=ih((t0,t)A^(t0,t)(t0,t)H^(t0,t)(t0,t)H^(t0,t)(t0,t)A^(t0,t))